 “Creating an omnichannel experience is really about re-architecting your approach to customer engagement - moving from siloed media activation to a systems approach to audience experience design,” says Patrick McGloin, Chief Client Officer at MERGE.
 “Media activation is a part of the omnichannel experience, but just one part of a much larger and more sophisticated system.”

 Success in creating an omnichannel ecosystem is grounded in a deep understanding of the target audience’s decision journey and having a learning system in place that is capable of providing the right content to that target audience within the right context to help them make more informed decisions.

 “Think of it like an oil pipeline,” says McGloin.
-“But in this case, what flows through the system are data.
-Just like oil, the data need to be mined, refined, and delivered to where it offers the most value.
+“But in this case, what flows through the system is data.
+Just like oil, the data needs to be mined, refined, and delivered to where it offers the most value.
 In our case, that would be in the form of an insight that drives more effective actions in the future.
-The data are ultimately what allows this whole process to work more and more effectively and efficiently over time.
+The data is ultimately what allows this whole process to work more and more effectively and efficiently over time.

 It's also critical to have a clear understanding of the brand so you can deliver a consistent brand experience at every stage of the journey.
 It’s really the only way to build a stronger connection with the customer, as without a consistent brand experience, the journey for the customer can feel overtly transactional, making it more difficult to build genuine long-term loyalty.
 It’s an often neglected step in the process where a lot of strategies can fall short.

 Being contextually relevant at every touch point is another integral place where many fail to deliver.
 To be truly omnichannel across each and every channel, from personal to non-personal and everything in between, you need to engage with the customer in a way that's appropriate for that touch point.
 As people, we communicate across different channels in different ways.